 Prepare an emergency accommodation plan and make inquiries in advance, to avoid last minute stress.
 Remember, if it is not safe for you, it is not safe for your pet.
 Never leave pets outside.
 If you decide to evacuate your family to a shelter that does not accept pets, make alternative arrangements for your pets.
 We recommend you call one of the kennels or pet sitters.
 If you are sheltering at your work place, you should check to see if they allow pets.

-Before the storm hits, make sure your pet has a current ID tag, microchip (in case the ID collar becomes lost) and that you have the following in airtight plastic bags: current photos for identification (in case you are separated), medical record copies, medications and food.
-A pet carrier or crate should be outfitted with newspapers, blankets, cat litter, a water bowl or water dripping device, a favourite toy (to comfort your pet) and have proper identification affixed to the outside of the crate.
-Stock up on at least a month’s worth of food and pet supplies, including medication.
+Before the storm hits, make sure your pet has a current ID tag, microchip, and that you have the following in airtight plastic bags: current photos for identification (in case you are separated), medical record copies, medications and food.
+A pet carrier or crate should be outfitted with newspapers, blankets, cat litter, a water bowl or water dripping device, a favourite toy and have proper identification affixed to the outside of the crate.
+Stock up on at least a month’s worth of food, pet supplies and medication.

-If leaving the Island, you can obtain a travel health certificate from your veterinarian; it can be issued in one day for your pet.
-However, bear in mind that vets may well get overwhelmed with requests as the storm gets close.
-Your vet will require the following documents for a health certificate: your address, your destination address, vaccine history, rabies vaccine certificates and copies of your pet’s rabies titre blood tests.
-If you leave the Island with your pet without their current rabies travel paperwork, you will be subjected to the government import requirements for pets when returning.
+If you are leaving the Island with your pet, you will need to obtain a travel health certificate from your veterinarian, which can be issued in one day.
+Your veterinarian will require the following documents for a health certificate: your address, your destination address, vaccine history, rabies vaccine certificates and copies of your pet’s rabies titre blood tests.

 After obtaining your completed health certificate from your vet, hand-deliver it to the DOA to have your exit permit issued.
 You cannot travel on a veterinary health certificate alone.